Skip to content

 What is visual hierarchy in UI design?

 Visual hierarchy is the intentional arrangement of interface elements so users encounter the most important content first, without having to consciously decide where to look.
 It works through size, color, contrast, spacing, alignment, and position, used in combination, not individually.
-Nielsen Norman Group's eye-tracking research found that users spend about 80% of viewing time on content above the fold, which makes vertical placement one of the most powerful tools you have.
+Nielsen Norman Group's eye-tracking research found that users spend about 57% of their viewing time above the fold, with 74% of it in the first two screenfuls, which makes vertical placement one of the most powerful tools you have.
 That said, visual hierarchy isn't just about placement.
 A large, low-contrast heading can easily lose to a small, high-contrast element placed beneath it.
 In my experience, the two signals that do most of the heavy lifting are size difference between levels and whitespace separation between sections.
 Everything else reinforces those two.
 F-pattern scanning governs text-heavy pages; Z-pattern scanning governs minimal layouts with isolated elements.
 Understanding which pattern your layout triggers helps you place key content where eyes actually land.

 How many levels of hierarchy should a UI page have?